Learned Collusion: Related literature

 The mechanism by which cooperation is sustained in \citet{karandikar98} bears some similarity with that induced by $Q$-learning.
-One can view $Q$-values as \textit{action-specific} \textit{aspiration levels, }noting however that given Equation~(\ref{Q}) and the term maxQ, these levels cannot lie far apart from one another when experimentation is frequent enough.
-Cooperation can be sustained with these strategies because actions that are not currently $Q-$optimal have only slow-changing (and nearby) aspiration levels: whenever defection becomes optimal for say player 1, her $Q-$value associated with cooperation only moves slowly;\footnote{The role of these differentiated speeds of adjustment has been emphasized by \citet{asker22} and \citet{banchio22a}.
+One can view $Q$-values as \textit{action-specific} aspiration levels.
+Cooperation is resilient under $Q$-learning because actions that are not currently $Q$-optimal have only slow-changing aspiration levels: whenever defection becomes optimal for say player 1, her $Q$-value associated with cooperation only moves slowly;\footnote{It only changes when cooperation is experimented.
+The role of these differentiated speeds of adjustment has been emphasized by \citet{asker22} and \citet{banchio22a}.
 Competitive outcomes are more likely when Q-learning is synchronous (as opposed to asynchronous).
-When synchronous, players use observations to make inferences about the payoff they would have obtained had they played differently, using these inferences to update all $Q$-values at once.} the defection is quickly matched by player 2 (because his aspiration levels across actions are nearby), and when this happens, cooperation becomes attractive again.\footnote{In general, there is no reason to expect that simultaneous recoordination on cooperation will be immediate, and disorganized play may arise.
-But as already mentionned, disorganized play induces an attunement of Q-values propitious to recoordination on cooperation.} One difference with \citeauthor{karandikar98} is that there is no easy way to exit from DD under $Q$-learning, because CD just raises the Q-value of defection for player 2, hence raises the barrier to cooperation for player 2, while in \citeauthor{karandikar98}, CD raises the aspiration level of player 2, facilitating a subsequent switch to cooperation for player 2.
+When synchronous, players use observations to make inferences about the payoff they would have obtained had they played differently, using these inferences to update all $Q$-values at once.} the defection is quickly matched by player 2 and when this happens, player 1's $Q$-value of defection drops so cooperation becomes attractive again for her.
+One difference with \citeauthor{karandikar98} is that there is no easy way to exit from DD under $Q$-learning, because CD just raises the Q-value of defection for player 2, hence raises the barrier to cooperation for player 2, while in \citeauthor{karandikar98}, CD raises the aspiration level of player 2, facilitating a subsequent switch to cooperation for player 2.

-The paper is organized as follows.
-In Section 2, we present a dynamic decision problem in which $Q-$learning performs poorly.
-Section 3 considers the repeated prisoner's dilemma, explaining first the dynamics of play and the various phase alternations (cooperative, disorganized and defective), and then the role of biases in mitigating the occurrence of defective phases.
-Section 4 introduces the two monitoring technologies we consider, while Section~5 applies our analysis to the oligopoly setup studied in \citet{calvano20}.
-Section~6 concludes.